...

 Key Takeaways:

-• The upper should feel snug, like a hug, with no tightness or pressure points
+• The upper, often made of engineered mesh like in the Saucony Endorphin Speed 4, should feel snug, like a hug, with no tightness.

-• The heel should be locked in place with no slipping
+• The heel counter must lock your foot in place with zero slip.

 Top Trail Running Shoes